Ephedrine (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how ephedrine works.
 Tell your doctor if you are using any of the following:

-- Atropine, digoxin, guanethidine, mephentermine, methoxamine, phenylephrine, quinidine, reserpine, or theophylline
+- Atropine, clonidine, digoxin, guanethidine, mephentermine, methoxamine, phenylephrine, propofol, quinidine, reserpine, theophylline

 - Blood pressure medicine